conlalaura/H2WO/Documentation.md

 TODO

 ## Outlook
+The statistics revealed that restroom tags are often sparse.
+To address this, a valuable feature would allow users to request updates or additions to amenity tags (e.g., marking a restroom as "gender-neutral" or "wheelchair accessible").
+This functionality would enrich the information available for amenities, making the service more useful, enhancing accuracy, and fostering inclusivity for all users.
 Enhancements to the frontend would introduce a **Tag Update Form** for users to propose changes and a **Request Status Viewer** to track submitted requests.